vaidyasr/NMJManager/README.md

 NMJManager - Media Manager and Player for Networked Media Devices.
+It has been deeply modified from https://github.com/MizzleDK/Mizuu
 =====

 This GitHub repository houses the source code of the NMJManager application for Android.